-You’ve probably heard that dogs are men’s best friend, and while that’s definitely true, many people don’t know the ways dogs can act protective and sense looming danger.
-That’s why it’s important to learn to differentiate between various aspects of dog behavior so you’ll know how to recognize the warning signs when dogs sense danger so you can take steps to protect yourself.
+You’ve probably heard that dogs are men’s best friends, and while that’s true, many people don’t know how dogs can act protective and sense looming danger.
+That’s why it’s essential to learn to differentiate between various aspects of dog behavior so you’ll know how to recognize the warning signs when dogs sense danger so you can take steps to protect yourself.

 Some dogs are more sensitive to sudden noises and movements which also makes them seem more alert, but aside from that, dogs generally have a sixth sense that lets them know about danger.